-Under section 8 of the Employment Rights Act 1996, employers are required to provide employees with an itemised pay statement at or before any time at which any payment of salary ishU made.
+Under section 8 of the Employment Rights Act 1996, employers are required to provide employees with an itemised pay statement at or before any time at which any payment of salary is made.
 Section 8(2) states that particulars should be contained of any fixed or variable deductions from the gross amount and the purposes for which the deductions are made.
 As such, deductions made from an employee's wages for a day of action or partial performance should be clearly set out on the payslip.

-ESR (as detailed in user notices 3244 and 3248) now has the facility to provide a payslip message detailing the deduction and the reason for it.
+We are aware that ESR does not allow for deductions which are made for industrial action to be shown on the employee's payslips.
 In the recent case of Ridge v Her Majesty's Land Registry the Employment Appeal Tribunal (EAT) declined to order a payment to the employee in respect of un-notified deductions for overpayments made for sickness absence, on the basis that the employee clearly knew what the deductions were for.
 However, this case does not provide that there is no obligation to itemise deductions and their purpose, but rather confirms that it may not always be appropriate to make a monetary award.